 If you’re building within three metres of a public sewer, or within one metre of a public lateral drain, you’ll need our approval before work begins.

 Applying for permission is simple using our self-certification questionnaire.
 If you qualify, there’s nothing to pay.
-If you aren’t able to self-certify, you need to make a full application and may qualify for a discount if you do it online.
+If you aren’t able to self-certify, you need to apply for an approved build over agreement and may qualify for a discount if you do it online.
 Alternatively, you can print and manually fill out the PDF application form.